mdavidson9/docs.balsamiq.com/content/desktop/linking.md

 ## Linking to Existing Mockups

 The list is pre-populated with the names of the other mockups in the project.
 Select one to link to it.

+{{% alert info %}}**Note:** _Looking for a way to link to [alternates](https://docs.balsamiq.com/desktop/alternates)?_
+Selecting an alternate version in the editor will result in links pointing to it (instead of the official mockup), even in Full Screen Presentation mode.
+Also, excluding the official version from your PDF export will make links pointing to the alternate version.{{% /alert %}}

 ---

 ## Linking to a New Mockup

 To link to a blank mockup that you haven't created yet, click "Link to a New Mockup" and a new mockup will be created and linked from the selected control.
 Select "Link to a New Duplicate of This Mockup" to create a new mockup with the same content as the current mockup.
 A notification will be shown with the name of the new mockup.
 Clicking the notification will take you to that mockup.
 ![](//media.balsamiq.com/img/support/docs/m4d/b3/linktonewmockup.png)

 ---